Colored pencil mistakes. If you’ve been drawing for any length of time, you’ve made them.

 How to Avoid Giving Up on a Drawing

-The most important thing I’ve learned about colored pencil drawing (and most artwork) is that every piece goes through an awkward or ugly phase.
+The most important colored pencil lesson I learned is that every piece goes through an awkward or ugly phase.
 At some point, a drawing starts to look hopeless.

 But I’ve also learned that a drawing can go from looking hopeless to looking finished almost from one stroke of the pencil to the next.
 I can’t explain it but I know it happens.